ethyca/fides/docs/fidesops/docs/development/overview.md

 ### Write your code

 We have no doubt you can write amazing code!
-However, we want to help you ensure your code plays nicely with the rest of the Fides ecosystem.
-Many projects describe code style and documentation as a suggestion; in Fides it's a CI-checked requirement.
+However, we want to help you ensure your code plays nicely with the rest of the Fidesops ecosystem.
+Many projects describe code style and documentation as a suggestion; in Fidesops it's a CI-checked requirement.

 * To learn how to style your code, see the [style guide](code_style.md).
 * To learn how to document your code, see the [docs guide](documentation.md).